Evve01/Linsl/README.md

 #### The `define` Special Form

 `define` takes two expressions, the first of which must be a symbol.
-It then adds this symbol to the environment, bound to the second expression.
-Important to note is that the second expression is **not** evaluated.
+It then adds this symbol to the environment, bound to the evaluation of second expression.

 #### The `if` Special Form